thinkjs/thinkjs/packages/think-view-handlebars/README.md

   }
 }
 ```
-you can find all APIs in http://handlebarsjs.com/reference.html
+you can find all APIs at http://handlebarsjs.com/reference.html